maneoverland/leaflet.WorldMiniMap/README.md

 Using plugin-version 1 in leaflet-v1
 ------------------------------------
-The followint text describes plugin-version 1.
+The following text describes plugin-version 1.

 ### Download source
 You can download the archive for plugin-version 1.0.0 via the link at the beginnin of this description.